The board of education decided to redesign the college governance system for the following reasons:

 The administrator responsible for the area(s) of the college affected by the work of each council, generally the vice president, executive dean, chief officer, or his or her designee will be council members.

 Governance councils will also include members whose participation is necessitated by their position - that is, because their job duties are so focused on the particular area that the council could not do its work unless the person is involved.
-And, councils will have the opportunity to appoint additional members whose role is based on their expertise in the area.
-These members will be referred to as members-at-large.
-Members-at-large have voting rights but may not veto council consensus.
+Council Members by Position may be considered by each governance council.
+Such positions will be "ex-officio" (literally by office) and will be ongoing council members.
+Ex-officio positions will have voting rights but may not veto council consensus.

 IV.
 Governance Councils